-Part II: Understanding potential liabilities associated with alcoholic consumption at employer-sponsored events and what to do about it.
+Part II: Understanding potential liabilities associated with alcohol consumption at employer-sponsored events and what to do about it.

 While an employee's potential liability for injuries caused by employees who consume alcohol at company holiday functions varies from state to state, possible theories of liability include negligence, respondeat superior (where an employer becomes liable for the actions of his employee while that employee is in the course of employment) and social host or dram shop liability.
 As to social host and dram shop liability, this theory holds the provider of alcohol responsible for any injury or death to a third party caused by individuals who are intoxicated.
 Laws for social host and dram shop liability differ from state to state.
 As an employer, you are facing three major areas of liability anytime you open the door to a party or office gathering, particularly during the holiday season, that has alcohol.